near/NEPs/specs/Standards/Tokens/FungibleTokenCore.md

 ): void {}

 // Transfer tokens and call a method on a receiver contract.
 A successful workflow will end in a success execution outcome to the callback on the same contract at the method `ft_resolve_transfer`.
+//
+// You can think of this as being similar to attaching native NEAR tokens to a function call on some contract.
+It allows you to attach any Fungible Token in a call to a receiver contract, given by `receiver_id`, where `msg` gets passed to the receiver contract to indicate both a function to call and the parameters to that function.
 // Requirements:
 // * Caller of the method must attach a deposit of 1 yoctoⓃ for security purposes
 // * Caller must have greater than or equal to the `amount` being requested
 // * The receiving contract must implement `ft_on_transfer` according to the standard.
 // * This contract must implement `ft_resolve_transfer` according to the standard.
 // `msg` is an argument that may specify any information expected by the receiving contract in order to properly handle the function.
-It may provide details on which method to call on the receiving contract, extra parameters, etc. function ft_transfer_call(
+If the receiving contract needs something larger than a single string, `msg` could be a complex JSON structure, base64-encoded. function ft_transfer_call(
    receiver_id: string,
    amount: string,